CloudLabsAI-Azure/Github-Copilot/Labfiles/GitHubCopilot-Accessibility.md

    ```

-   **Note:** It's possible that not every label from `before.html` file will be included.
+   **Note**: It's possible that not every label from the `before.html` file will be included.
 In that case, you can give the prompt for that specific label again.

 1. **Save** the file by **Ctrl + S**.

 1. Refresh your **Accessible University** page, click on **Start over** button from  **Accessibility Insights for Web** page.
 You will now see a reduction in the error message.

 1. Expand the link-in-text-block to view the error details.